Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 You don’t have to be in crisis.

-If you’re feeling anxious for no clear reason and it’s affecting your life, that is reason enough.
+If you feel anxious for no clear reason, and it’s affecting your life, that is enough.

 Can anxiety really happen for no reason?

-Is anxiety a sign something is wrong with my health?
+Is anxiety a sign something is wrong with me?

 Can anxiety go away without therapy?

-Some people manage symptoms on their own, but therapy helps address the root causes — not just the symptoms.
+Some people manage symptoms on their own, but therapy helps address the root causes so you’re not just coping, you’re actually healing.

 Next